Fahani/webrobocomp.github.io/page7.md

 <span class="post-date">20 Aug 2015</span>

 **Grasping object** : This post will describe the planning system that implements Robocomp in order to provide to the robot a full functionality.
-In order for a robot be able to carry out a mission as ìtake the cup from the table and take it to the kitchen,î it needs something that in robotics calls `planner`.
+In order for a robot be able to carry out a mission as ‚Äútake the cup from the table and take it to the kitchen,‚Äù it needs something that in robotics calls `planner`.
 In this post we move away the issue of inverse kinematics and we dive into the field of artificial intelligence, making a slight revision of existing planners and delving into the planner using robocomp.

 ###Planning

 As the name suggests, the planning is to generate plans.
 Plans to be executed by a robot in order to reach a goal.
 These objectives are often complex and require the execution of a series of steps that must be organized in the best possible manner to achieve the objective with an effort and within a reasonable time.

 In order for a planner can build a series of plans, it needs an initial state of the world, a desired end state (or several) and a set of rules.
 For example, take the objective of frying an egg.
 We start with an initial world consisting of a kitchen with the necessary elements: an egg with a dozen eggs, a can of oil, a frying pan, a slotted spoon, a plate and a stove.
 And we have a set of rules, like `to pour oil`, `to water plants`, `to crack egg`, `to stir`, `to serve`, `to light fire` and `to put the fire out`.
 The duty of the planner is to select and order those rules that allow us to go from the initial state of the world (with raw eggs) to the final state in which a fried egg is served on a plate.
-Thus, the planner would eliminate the rule of ìto water plantsî, and would order the rest of rules as follows:
+Thus, the planner would eliminate the rule of ‚Äúto water plants‚Äù, and would order the rest of rules as follows:

 1.  `to light fire`: in order to light the stove.
 2.  `to pour oil`: to pour oil into the pan